Probing the non-standard neutrino interactions using quantum statistics: Introduction

 The quantum statistics of Majorana neutrino and antineutrino stems from their quantum mechanical identical nature, and it is an intrinsic property of the Majorana neutrino just like its spin and charge.
 For a final state containing a pair of Majorana neutrino and antineutrino of the same flavor, the Fermi-Dirac statistics asserts that the corresponding transition amplitude is always anti-symmetrized with respect to their exchange.
 This anti-symmetrization does not depend on the size of the mass of neutrino ($m_\nu$).
 Therefore, there is no reason \textit{a priori} to think that the difference between Dirac and Majorana neutrinos via such initial/final state probes would necessarily be dependent on $m_\nu$, a result that apparently (but not necessarily) contradicts the ``\textit{practical} Dirac Majorana confusion theorem'' (DMCT) \cite{Kayser:1981nw, Kayser:1982br}.
 A brief overview of the literature, in this context, comparing two-body decays, three-body decays as well as four-body decays is given in Ref.~\cite{Kim:2021dyj}.

 The various initial/final state probes can, in general, be related to one another via crossing symmetry~\cite{Rosen:1982pj}.
 For ease of discussion and without loosing any generality we concentrate in this paper on providing a generalised framework for final state probes, i.e.\ using processes in which a pair of neutrino and antineutrino would appear in the final state.
 Furthermore, we relax the helicity considerations, i.e.\ we do not confine ourselves to left-handed neutrinos and right-handed antineutrinos alone, since the involved interactions will take care of the helicities by default.
-Unlike \cite{Kim:2021dyj} here we consider NP effects in a model-independent manner and point out their effects as well.
-In the context of NP interactions, we provide a general picture of the applicability and non-applicability of DMCT.
+Unlike considering only SM allowed interactions as done in Ref.~\cite{Kim:2021dyj} here we consider NP effects in a model-independent manner and point out their effects as well.